kirannayak8088/kirannayak8088/README.md

-# 💫 About Me: kiran nayak working in data analyst from my own startup company
+# 💫 About Me: kiran nayak working in data analyst
 work in codes,programs and developer